-Similarly, for Liberty Group, we selected Japan as the comparison market because, among other things, Liberty Group's sales of foreign like product in Japan were the most similar to the subject merchandise and it was a viable comparison market.
-Therefore, we used sales to Japan as the basis for comparison market sales for the Liberty Group, in accordance with section 773(a)(1)(C) of the Act and 19 CFR 351.404.
+For Devi and the Liberty Group, we selected Belgium and the United Kingdom, respectively, as the comparison markets because, among other things, Devi's and the Liberty Group's sales of foreign like product in Belgium and the United Kingdom were the most similar to the subject merchandise and both were viable comparison markets.
+Therefore, we used sales to Belgium and the United Kingdom as the basis for comparison market sales for Devi and the Liberty Group, respectively, in accordance with section 773(a)(1)(C) of the Act and 19 CFR 351.404.